-Hello everyone, recently I started working on some robotics related projects using Arduino.
+Hello everyone, recently I started working on a robotics projects using Arduino.
 But I didn't have a proper base to work on, the end result didn't look great and only thing I could see is all my components entangled in wires.
 Trouble shooting any error used to take like forever and wiring things again and again was sometimes frustrating.
 So I decided to make a multipurpose robot along with a motor driver on which I could attach my other components easily without creating any mess and assemble and dismantle it easily for any modifications.

 If you are a beginner and want to get started with robotics or even when you are planning to prototype a bigger robot project first on a small scale, a prototyping base always comes in handy.

-This instructable covers the entire process of preparing your acrylic base, adding motors and wheels and also to make a DIY motor shield by fabricating a double sided PCB at home.
+This instructable covers the entire process of preparing your acrylic base, adding motors, wheels and also make a DIY motor shield by fabricating a double sided PCB at home.
 At the end there will be a basic project to check whether everything is done correctly and give a rough idea about what you can do with your robot.
 After the build, you can then try some of the very basic robots such as these:

 - Simple Remote controlled robot (wired)